 When we consider processes internal to your practice, your systems are not optimized for patient collections.
 The big push for EHRs in the last decade or so was really focused on clinical workflows: Visit, charge capture, coding, charge entry, and dropping a claim.
 They were not built with an efficient patient collection process in mind.

 Aside from what EHR or practice management system you’re using, what other tools or tactics are you trying to collect from patients?
-Most practices are using two primary methods: direct mail statements and phone calls.
+Most practices are using two primary patient collection strategies: direct mail statements and phone calls.

 An average practice will spend almost $2 just to send one statement.
 Those are direct hard costs with very few ways to get around them.
 Postage, envelopes, paper, and employees or vendors that trifold and stuff the envelopes.
 If you’re spending 10-20k+ statements a month, there’s a huge direct cost tied to mailed statements.